-Only when the RESET# pin is enabled, Hardware Reset function is available.
+Only if the RESET# pin is enabled, Hardware Reset function is available.

-For the device with HOLD#/RESET#, the RESET# pin will be solely applicable when the QE bit = "0" and HOLD#/RESET# selection bit (P7) in Read Register is set to"1".
+For the device with HOLD#/RESET#, the RESET# pin will be solely applicable in SPI mode and when the QE bit = "0".
+For the device with dedicated RESET# (Dedicated RESET# Disable bit is "0" in Function Register), the RESET# pin is always applicable regardless of the QE bit value in Status Register and HOLD#/RESET# selection bit (P7) in Read Register in SPI/QPI mode.